DevOps-Cert/linuxsystemadministration/README.md

 11. /dev/sdk 50MB mdadm RAID
 12. /dev/sdl 50MB mdadm RAID

 For starters, don't try to memorize all the options.
-Start with the information provided by and wipe drive using:
+Start with the information provided by and prepare drives in case of previous attempts using:
 ```
 /usr/share/doc/mdadm/README.recipes
 /usr/share/doc/mdadm/examples/mdadm.conf-example